 Your best grip will happen right at that point when you’re warm and just about to break a sweat; not sweating, and not cold.

-When you are pole dancing at home, experimentation with various products will be your best bet.
+When you are pole dancing at home, experimentation with various pole dancing grip aid products will be your best bet.

 It is worth the added expense and doesn’t skimp on this important part of learning to pole dance.
 Your safety is important and you want to be able to grip as best as you can, especially in the beginning.

-As time passes and your hand strength improves, you may find that you don’t need the grip aid at all anymore.
+As time passes and your hand strength improves, you may find that you don’t need as many the grip aids.